How Can the Agricultural Communications News Team Help You?

 I’ve read this information, but I’m still not sure which option I need.
 Where can I get more information?

-Call the media relations manager.
-You can dial (662) 325-2262 to reach the Office of Agricultural Communications (Ag Comm) and ask to speak to the media relations manager.
+You can dial (662) 325-2262 to reach the Office of Agricultural Communications (Ag Comm) and ask to speak to our customer service representative.

 I know what I want!
 To whom should I send my request?

-Talk to the media relations manager.
-You can dial (662) 325-2262 to reach the Office of Agricultural Communications and get connected to the media relations manager.
+Talk to the customer service representative.
+You can dial (662) 325-2262 to reach the Office of Agricultural Communications.

 What will I need to make my request?